Using NextDNS with Unifi

 NextDNS

-I’ve been using NextDNS for quite a few years, and even upgraded to the paid plan in 2022, to allow me to add my family under the same plan, instead of creating separate free accounts.
+I’ve been using NextDNS for quite a few years, and even upgraded to the paid plan since 2022, to allow me to add my family under the same plan, instead of creating separate free accounts.

+I know a lot of people prefer to self-host their own using Pi-Hole or Adguard locally, however, NextDNS works on all my devices, even the phones, regardless of my location or without having the expose a DNS server.
 On top of that, in every test I have done online, NextDNS consistently came up on top on the list of the quickest DNS providers - they are likely using a datacenter close to my home in Ireland, and that means I get both speed and ad-blocking on all my devices just by using it as a DNS provider.

 Not everything needs to be self-hosted.
 The convenience is well worth the cost, in this instance.